Elliot Marcell Tan

 Knorr, a food and beverage brand owned by Unilever, wanted to enhance its brand awareness among Millennials by engaging them with interactive quiz ad.
 It aims to drive talkability about Knorr’s love of food and to encourage users to share it with their friends.
 Users are invited to take a personality quiz to find out what their favorite meal says about them.
 The quiz also included a bunch of interesting questions with delectable pictures to make the answering process more enjoyable.

 Here you have it, the 4 best types of interactive digital marketing examples.
-Although the traditional digital marketing content still have their place in this digital era, but the truth is, consumers wants to make real connections with brands, and they want the marketing content pushed out to them to be interactive and create an immersive experiences for them.
+Although the traditional digital marketing content still have their place in this digital era, but the truth is, consumers want to make real connections with brands, and they want the marketing content pushed out to them to be interactive and create an immersive experiences for them.

 If you choose to stick with the plain old one-way communication type of digital content instead of using interactive digital marketing, then you might want to get ready to lose out in the competition because your competitors will start using them.